0049 941 / 56 76 460

 Sicily - Impressions/Sights

 “Italy without Sicily does not leave an impression on your soul: here lies the key to everything.”
-This is what Goethe wrote while traveling Italy in 1787.
-Typically Italian and yet completely different: contrasts characterize Sicily in many respects – scenic, cultural as well as culinary.
+This is what Goethe wrote when traveling Italy in 1787.

 Sicily - Impressions/Sights

 “Italy without Sicily does not leave an impression on your soul: here lies the key to everything.”
-This is what Goethe wrote while traveling Italy in 1787.
-Typically Italian and yet completely different: contrasts characterize Sicily in many respects – scenic, cultural as well as culinary.
+This is what Goethe wrote when traveling Italy in 1787.

 Scenic attractions on the island of Sicily - nature and beach